Streamwood Dethatching Lawn Services

 Post-Dethatching Stormwater Management in Compliance with Streamwood’s MS4 Program

-Streamwood participates in the Municipal Separate Storm Sewer System (MS4) program to protect the Lake Michigan watershed, in compliance with the Clean Water Act and Illinois EPA Water Quality & Watershed Management requirements.
-After dethatching, exposed clay soils are highly prone to erosion and sediment runoff, which can impact local streams and storm drains.
+Streamwood participates in the Municipal Separate Storm Sewer System (MS4) program to protect the Lake Michigan watershed, in accordance with the Clean Water Act and Illinois EPA Water Quality & Watershed Management requirements.
+After dethatching, exposed clay soils are highly susceptible to erosion and sediment runoff, especially before new grass establishes.
 Best practices include:

-Scheduling dethatching should avoid periods when heavy rain is forecast within 24-48 hours (National Weather Service Chicago), and never be performed on saturated clay soils to prevent rutting and compaction.
-For more information on stormwater compliance, contact:
+Always schedule dethatching when no heavy rain is forecast within 24-48 hours (National Weather Service Chicago), and never work on saturated clay soils to prevent rutting and compaction.
+For further stormwater compliance information, consult:

 Streamwood Department of Public Works